4 Skinny Collisions

 - The final state of a system is the after.

-- The middle state of a system is where the action is.
+- The intermediate state of a system is where the action is.

 While that everyday example makes sense, for our purposes, this signifies something quantum mechanical in which case the process is an interaction, but more specifically a decay.
 For example in particle physics there are many examples of an unstable particle that decays into two other particles.
 We’ll create examples using the [Feynman Diagram techniques])https://chipbrock.github.io/FeynmanDiagramsEveryone/).
 For example, a Higgs boson can decay into two electrons.
 So-called Pi meson can decay into an electron and a neutrino.
 It goes on.